chadbarlow/gt-bootcamp_challenge-11_responsive-web-design/README.md

 ## Further Development
 * Integrate additional datasets to expand the scope and coverage of the visualizations
-* Implement interactive visualizations that allow users to manipulate variables and explore data on-the-fly
+* Implement interactive visualizations that allow users to manipulate variables and explore data in real-time
 * Incorporate real-time data sources to keep visualizations current and relevant
 * Enhance the dashboard with more advanced features, such as filtering and data download options